Royal Crowns and Gemstones: What Makes Them So Majestic?

 Gemstones on Imperial State Crown

 The front of the crown features the largest diamond, “Cullinian II,” and a blue sapphire stone on the back.
-The Queen Elizabeth Crown diamond symbolizes peace and goodwill.
+The Queen Elizabeth Crown diamond symbolises peace and goodwill.
 It reflects how gemstones have long been gifted to mend relations, honour loyalty, and strengthen bonds between nations.

 3. Crown of Saint Wenceslas: Emerald and Spinels for Prosperity